mikey1277/Overlayz/README.md

 Uses our backend for now, but you can substitute in yours.

+## Feedback / Contributing

+Please (reach out to me)[https://x.com/taayjus]

+Looking for people who want to build a solid, great product instead of releasing hundreds of clones.

 ## AI Context Manager

 Handles getting OCR / screenshot